AAA3A-AAA3A/Red-Dashboard/docs/third_parties.rst

 On the Dashboard Local Cog Side
 ===============================

-A `DashboardRPC_ThirdParties` extension has been added and is accessible at `Dashboard.rpc.third_parties_extension`.
-A third party is linked to a commands.Cog object, which must be loaded in order to be used.
+A `DashboardRPC_ThirdParties` handler has been added and is accessible at `Dashboard.rpc.third_parties_handler`.
+A third party is linked to a `commands.Cog` object, which must be loaded in order to be used.
 The `DashboardRPC_ThirdParties.add_third_party` method must be used to add a cog as a third party.
 The page parameters are stored in `DashboardRPC_ThirdParties.third_parties`.
 The `dashboard.rpc.thirdparties.dashboard_page` decorator allows providing parameters for each page.
 All attributes of the cog class that have a `__dashboard_params__` attribute will be automatically added to the Dashboard when the add third party method is called.
 Context parameters (`user_id`/`user`, `guild_id`/`guild`, `member_id`/`member`, `role_id`/`role`, `channel_id`/`channel`) and required parameters are detected in the method parameter names.

 Here are the parameters for the `dashboard.rpc.thirdparties.dashboard_page` decorator:

 - `name` (`Optional[str]`): Defaults to `None` so that the user does not have to specify the name to access this page.
 The name will have the same limitations as Discord slash command names for ease of use.

-- `methods` (`List[Literal["HEAD", "GET", "OPTIONS", "POST", "PATCH", "DELETE"]]`): The web request methods allowed to call the third-party page.
+- `methods` (`Tuple[Literal["HEAD", "GET", "OPTIONS", "POST", "PATCH", "DELETE"]]`): The web request methods allowed to call the third-party page.

 - `context_ids` (`List[str]`): Manually specify required context IDs.